INTRODUCTION

 - Violent fighting or intentionally causing physical harm to others

-- Discriminatory or prejudicial activities or actions toward another person or group involving race, gender, religion, physical condition, disability, or ethnic origin
+- Discriminatory or prejudicial activities or actions toward another person or group involving gender, family status, age, disability, sexual orientation, race, religion, or ethnic origin,

 Level 3: Disciplinary Actions